ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="provider"></a>`provider`

-The specific backend to use for this `elasticsearch_user_roles` resource.
+The specific backend to use for this `opensearch_user_roles` resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.

 ### <a name="es_instance_conn_validator"></a>`es_instance_conn_validator`

-Verify that a connection can be successfully established between a node and Elasticsearch.
+Verify that a connection can be successfully established between a node and Opensearch.
 It could potentially be used for other purposes such as monitoring.

 #### Properties